DerekJLeong/portfolio-site-v1/README.md

 ## How to view

 This site is viewable from any modern device.

 Find it here:

 DerekJLeong.github.io

 or

+DerekJLeong.tech

+or

-Download repo
+1) Download/Clone repo

-Open index.html in browser
+2) Open index.html in browser